GreptimeTeam/docs/docs/nightly/en/user-guide/log/log-query.md

 ## Full-Text Index for Accelerated Full-Text Search

-To enhance the efficiency of full-text searches, especially when dealing with large data sets, it is recommended to use a full-text index.
-A full-text index can significantly speed up search operations, allowing you to quickly locate records containing specific words even in extensive data sets.
+For efficient full-text searches, especially in large datasets, using a full-text index is recommended.
+This can significantly speed up searches:

 ### Configuring Full-Text Index